HuangQiang/P2HNNS/README.md

 ## Reference

-Please use the following reference to cite when you use **P2HNNS** in your paper.
+Please use the following bibtex to cite this work when you use **P2HNNS** in your paper.

 ```tex
 @inproceedings{huang2021point,